Generalization Bounds: Perspectives from Information Theory and PAC-Bayes: Change of Measure

 \subsection{The Radon-Nikodym Theorem}

 For any change of measure technique to be sensible, we need some conditions on the measures (or functions) involved.
-As an example, consider a random variable~$X$ that follows a standard Gaussian distribution, where we are interested in the expectation of a function~$f(X)$.
+As an example, consider a random variable~$X$ that follows a standard Gaussian distribution, and assume that we are interested in the expectation of a function~$f(X)$.
 Now, assume we want to compute this expectation by drawing samples from a Bernoulli distribution.
 Of course, this is doomed to fail from the beginning for almost any~$f$.
 While the true distribution is supported on the real line, our auxiliary Bernoulli distribution is limited to~$\{0,1\}$.
 Since we have no chance of drawing samples on parts of the space where the Gaussian distribution has a non-zero density, we can only get a good indication from our samples if~$f$ is trivial everywhere except~$\{0,1\}$.
 If we instead were to use another distribution supported on all real numbers as our auxiliary distribution---say, another Gaussian or the t-distribution---we could draw samples from our auxiliary distribution and compute the expectation of~$f$ on this basis.
 For this procedure to give an accurate result, we would need to scale the samples by the probability ratio between the true distribution and our auxiliary one.
 This is related to importance sampling in statistics, and gives some intuition about the information measures that appear in the results of this section.
 The intuition described here is formally captured by the concept of absolute continuity, given in \cref{def:absolute-continuity}.

 Throughout this section, this property will be crucial for virtually every result.
 The importance of the absolute continuity property is that it guarantees the existence of the Radon-Nikodym derivative that appears in the Radon-Nikodym theorem, sometimes simply referred to as ``change of measure.''
-Provided that an absolute continuity requirement holds, it exactly relates the measure of an event under two distributions \citep[Thm.~6.10(b)]{rudin-87a}.
+Provided that an absolute continuity requirement holds, the change of measure exactly relates the measure of an event under two distributions \citep[Thm.~6.10(b)]{rudin-87a}.

 \begin{thm}[Radon-Nikodym theorem] Let~$P$ and~$Q$ be probability distributions on a common space such that~$P\ll Q$.
 Then, there exists a function~$f$ such that, for any measurable event~$\setE$,

 The function~$f$ is referred to as the Radon-Nikodym derivative of~$P$ with respect to~$Q$, and is denoted by~$\dv P/\dv Q$. \end{thm} For discrete random variables,~$\dv P/\dv Q$ is simply the ratio between the probability mass functions of the two distributions.
 For continuous random variables, it is the ratio between the probability density functions.